 Contact information for instructors can be found in the online course menu.
 Additional contact information regarding the TA for the course, the Program Manager, Program Director and Dean is also shared in the same location.
-Hyperlinks on the contact page direct students to the responsible party's weekly office hours.
+Hyperlinks in the contact page direct students to the responsible parties weekly office hours.

 Email: [first name] [last name]

 Phone: [xxx-xxx-xxxx]

-Office Hours and Response Time: [I am available through MS Teams Tuesday and Thursday nights between 7-8pm.
+Office Hours and Response Time: [I am available X and X nights between X-X PM].
 I will respond within 24 hours.
 I will grade within 3 business days after the due date.]

 Bio: (keep images under 300px wide)